 ca. early 1630s

 black chalk, brown ink washes and black ink,

 applied with brush point

+12.1 x 8.9 cm

-inscribed on verso with a collector's mark: "No
+inscribed on verso with a collector's mark:

-29 Terbourg"
+"No 29 Terbourg"

 GB-110

-How To Cite
+How to cite

 Schatborn, Peter.
-"Little Girl at a Table Holding a Slice of Melon."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+"Little Girl at a Table Holding a Slice of Melon" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artwork/a-little-girl-at-a-table-holding-a-slice-of-melon/ (archived May 2020).

-https://www.theleidencollection.com/archive/.

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.